Global Optimization with Parametric Function Approximation: Missing Proofs

 where the first inequality is due to self-normalized bound for vector-valued martingales (Lemma \ref{lem:self_norm} in Appendix \ref{sec:auxiliary}) and Theorem \ref{thm:mle_guarantee}, the second inequality is by Lemma \ref{lem:log_det} and our choice of $\delta_i= 3\delta/(\pi^2 i^2)$, and the last inequality is by defining $\iota'$ as the logarithmic term depending on $i, d_w, C_g, 1/\lambda, 2/\delta$ (with probability $> 1- \delta/2$).
 The choice of $\delta_i$ guarantees the total failure probability over $t$ rounds is no larger than $\delta/2$.
 Now we use our assumption $\|\hat{w}_i - w^*\|^2_2 \leq \frac{\tilde{C} d_w F^2 \iota}{\mu n}$ to bound the last term.

-where the first inequality is due to smoothness of loss function in Assumption \ref{ass:loss}, the third inequality is by Cauchy-Schwarz inequality, and the last inequality is because of Lemma \ref{lem:sum_of_square} and defining $\iota{''}$ as logarithmic term depending on $i, d_w, C_g, 1/\lambda$.
+where the first inequality is due to smoothness of loss function in Assumption \ref{ass:loss} and triangular inequality, the second inequality is by Cauchy-Schwarz inequality, and the last inequality is because of Lemma \ref{lem:sum_of_square} and defining $\iota{''}$ as logarithmic term depending on $i, d_w, C_g, 1/\lambda$.

 What we need is that there exists some universal constant $\tilde{C}$ such that

 Note the LHS is monotonically increasing w.r.t $i$ so the inequality must hold when $i=T$, i.e.,

 Recall the range of our function is $[-F, F]$, given any distribution, the variance $\sigma^2$ can always be upper bounded by $ F^2/4$, so we just need to show that